What's new | A-Z | Discuss & Blog | Youtube |

 This is a big misconception amongst the Christians that

-Jehovah is God.
+(Luke 2:52: GOD forgave Jesus' sins and was "charitable" with him).
 The tetragramatton uses the words 'Y' 'H'

 'W' 'H'.
 How do these letters become Jehovah?
 A lot of